French Press vs Chemex (AKA Pour Over vs French Press)

 Time: From Bean > Brew

-There are days when you have the luxury of time to prepare your favorite brew and savor it sip by sip.
+There are days when you have the luxury of time to prepare your favourite brew and savour it sip by sip.
 More often than not, though, you don’t .But you still need a good cup of joe as soon as possible.

 Chemex: With this coffee maker, the entire process will take about five to six minutes.
 You can expect to spend a couple of minutes on the filter set-up, rinsing, and coffee ‘blooming’ process.
 The brewing time itself will be four minutes.